kushaldas/lym/docs/processes.md

 ### /proc/cpuinfo

-*/proc/cpuinfo* file has the information abou the CPU in your system.
+*/proc/cpuinfo* file has the information about the CPU in your system.
 It includes the model number, and also the various flags available in that particular CPU model.